KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/12-apocalypse-end-times.md

 ---

+### Note on Allah and Cultural Elevation

+**Zenetist Clarification:** In the registry, Allah's operative function most often maps through **L₄ (DP / DL: Morgis / Sophis)** as archetypal sovereignty, law, and sustaining command.
+Within the Qur'anic Day of Judgment, however, the dominant presentation is the **Theonic (L₅ (EOB: Theon))** aspect of absolute sovereignty—resonance sorting, centropic adjudication, and lawful placement at the threshold of epochal reordering.
+This follows the pattern of cultural elevation also seen in figures such as YHWH and Ahura Mazda.

+---

 ## Summary: The Esoteric Meaning

 The Apocalypse is the **phased mechanism of Structural Enforcement.** It is the **Resonant Accelerator** at the systemic scale, ensuring all accumulated resonance within a trajectory is sorted and re-aligned.